joelparkerhenderson/decision-record/template.md

 List any related artifacts here.

-Example are any scope documents, planning documents, business process models, etc., that this decision impacts.
+Examples are any scope documents, planning documents, business process models, etc., that this decision impacts.

 ## Related principles